Stephen R. Donaldson: The Man Who

 Donaldson once indicated that he intended to write at least one more The Man Who novel after completion of The Last Chronicles.

 The Great God's War

-The Seventh Decimate, the first book in The Great God's War trilogy, features fantasy kingdoms Amika and Belleger, who fight "against each other in a sorcery-saturated battle of mutual destruction, with a charismatic prince searching for a legendary conjuror's library."
+A trilogy set in a fantasy world apart from Donaldson's prior work.
+The Seventh Decimate, the first book, introduces fantasy kingdoms Amika and Belleger, formed from a division of an earlier kingdom, which fight "against each other in a sorcery-saturated battle of mutual destruction", with a warrior prince from one kingdom searching for a legendary library.
+The story jumps in time to the second book.